SimonGaufreteau/GraphColoring/README.md

 # Graph Coloring

+## About the project

+A simple project aiming at implementing the most common graph algorithms on 2 subjects :

+- Graph coloring : Greedy, DSATUR, Welsh-Powell
+- Minimum Spanning tree : Kruskal, Prim and an approximation to the Degree-constrained Minimum Spanning tree (or D-MST)

 ## How to use

 Just build the project and start the main method in the Main class.

 If you want to try different algorithms, take a look at the Algorithms class.
-You can extract a graph from a .col file with the GraphParser class (example in the code and in the test/graphs directory).
+You can extract a graph from a .col or a .mst file with the GraphParser class (example in the code and in the test/graphs directory).

 ## Set up